 Landlords in Florida should include the basics terms of the lease in the lease agreement.
 This includes how much rent is due, when it is due, the forms of payment that the landlord accepts, and where the rent should be paid.

-If a landlord in Florida wishes to terminate a tenant’s lease agreement for nonpayment, he or she must first send the tenant written notice to Pay Rent or Quit.
+If a landlord in Florida wishes to terminate a tenant’s lease agreement early for nonpayment, he or she must first send the tenant written notice to Pay Rent or Quit.
 If the tenant does not pay their rent or move out of the unit, the landlord can decide to terminate the rental agreement.

 Florida’s Landlord Tenant Law

-To view the original text regarding Florida’s Residential Landlord and Tenant Act, please see Florida Statutes Annotated §§ 83.40 to 83.682.
+To view the original text regarding Florida’s Residential Landlord and Tenant Act, please see Florida Statutes Annotated §§ 83.40 to 83.682 online.